+NA-45 - 4 mi The encurties that sequented this sequence A single record of the following fields is returned.
 CustomFields string or null The value of the custom field that was specified in the request.
-A single record of the following fields is returned.

 Method string The operation that requested this response.
 TransactionID decimal The unique message ID for this message.
 ErrorMessage string If blank, no error was returned.
 ErrorLocation string If blank, no error was returned.